aws-quickstart/quickstart-ibm-liberty-eks/README.md

     - IBM WebSphere Application Server Family Edition

 ### Deployment steps
-1. Clone the Quick Start templates (including all of its submodules) to your local machine.
+1. Clone the Partner Solution templates (including all of its submodules) to your local machine.
 From the command line, run:
 ```
 git clone --recurse-submodules https://github.com/aws-quickstart/quickstart-ibm-liberty-eks.git
 ```